reiver/go-nul/README.md

 //

-var op nul.Optional[string] // the default value is nothing.
+var op nul.Nullable[string] // the default value is nothing.

 // ...